 Blue Winged Olive is a generic name for mayflies from the Baetidae family and includes multiple genera and species.
-These prolific Mayflies can be seen on the Yakima all seasons of the year.
-The best hatches occur in March and April and again in October and November, ranging in size from #24 to #14.
+These prolific Mayflies emerge on the Yakima from late winter through late fall.
+The best hatches occur in March and April and again mid-September though early November, ranging in size from #24 to #14.
 A smaller emergence occurs during the summer months in sizes 22 and 20.
 BWOs nymphs are swimmers and live in a variety of moving waters, but prefer slow to moderate runs and riffles.

 Size: 14-22 / Colors: Nymphs: mottled brown.
 Duns: (underside) light to dark olive.

 Western March Brown nymphs are clingers found in moderate to fast flowing runs and riffles.
 Emergence generally begins in late March and continues through early May.
 These are large Mayflies which can produce some of the Yakima's best dry fly fishing for large fish.